A study of the Prandtl Batchelor problem using variational method: Introduction

-where $\hat{n}$ is the outward drawn normal to $\{1-\epsilon^-<u<1+\epsilon^+\}$.
-Note that the sets $\{u=1\pm\epsilon^{\pm}\}$ are smooth hypersurfaces for almost all $\epsilon^{\pm}>0$ by the Sard's theorem.
-The limit above in \eqref{FBC} is taken by running such $\epsilon^{\pm}>0$ towards zero.\\ A rich literature survey has been done in the book due to {\sc Perera et al.} \cite{pererabook} where the author has discussed problems of several variety involving the $p$-Laplacian operators which could be studied using the Morse theory.
-The motivation for the current work has been drawn from the work due to {\sc Perera} \cite{Perera_NoDEA}.
-The treatment used to address the existence of atleast one (or two) solution(s) to the approximating problem may be classical (section $3$, Theorems \ref{thm1} and \ref{twosoln}) but the result concerning the reguarity of the free boundary is very new and the question of existence of solution to the problem \eqref{probmain} has not been answered till now (section $4$, Lemma \ref{convergence1}), to the best of my knowledge.
-Two more results due to {\sc Alt-Caffarelli} \cite{alt_caffa} (section $4$, Lemma \ref{conv_res1}) and {\sc Caffarelli et al.} \cite{Caffa_jeri_kenig} (Appendix, Lemma \ref{positive_Rad_meas}) were improved to the best possible extent to suit the purpose of the problem in this paper.
+The trend of applying the topics from algebraic topology in elliptic PDEs is not very old (see \cite{mama}).
+A rich literature survey has been done in the book due to {\sc Perera et al.} \cite{pererabook} where the {authors have} discussed problems of several variety involving the $p$-Laplace operators which could be studied using the Morse theory.
+The motivation for the current work has been drawn from the work due to {\sc Perera} \cite{Perera_NoDEA} {who has considered a sublinear problem}.
+We also refer the readers to the latest work due to {\sc Choudhuri-Repov\v{s}} \cite{chou_jmaa2}, {{\sc Fotouhi et al.}\cite{Fotouhi_et_al}}. {For a ready reckoner to the techniques used in the study} {of various kinds of elliptic PDEs, we refer the readers to} {\cite{Ferreira_et_al, Sun2_et_al, Sun1_et_al, zhang_et_al}}.
+The treatment used to address the existence of at least one (or two) solution(s) to the approximating problem may be classical (section $3$, Theorems \ref{thm1} and \ref{twosoln}) but the result concerning the regularity of the free boundary is very new and the question of existence of solution to the problem \eqref{probmain} has not been answered till now (section $4$, Lemma \ref{convergence1}), to the best of my knowledge.
+A result due to {\sc Alt-Caffarelli} \cite{alt_caffa} (section $4$, Lemma \ref{conv_res1}) were improved to the best possible extent to suit the purpose of the problem in this paper.